crystalatk/html_css_clone_project/README.md

         ```css
         transform: translate(-50%, -50%)
         ```
-        - to move text up, use transform:
+        - to move text up, use:
         ```css
-        translateX(-50%)
+        transform: translateX(-50%)
         ```
 - Getting the image to zoom adn preventing the zoomed image from being visable outside of the original box size:
     - on hover, have the image scale up using